 Smith refused to grant Hicks and Gillett "full and unrestricted'' access to private documents in the litigation over fears of "potential misconduct.''

-Hicks and Gillett tried and failed to block the sale of Liverpool before filing damage claims, alleging that the club was sold at a "substantial undervalue.''
-They claimed the Royal Bank of Scotland and then-Liverpool directors had "deliberately'' blocked their attempts to refinance the club's debt.
+Hicks and Gillett tried and failed to block the sale of Liverpool before launching damages claims in which they alleged that the club was sold at a "substantial undervalue.''
+They claimed that the Royal Bank of Scotland and then-Liverpool directors had "deliberately'' blocked their attempts to refinance the club's debt.

-Hicks is a former owner of the Texas Rangers and Gillett used to own the Montreal Canadiens.
+Hicks is a former owner of baseball's Texas Rangers and Gillett used to own the NHL's Montreal Canadiens.

 Copyright 2012 Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.